Levviata/Levviatas-Optimization-Pack/README.md

 ## Performance Comparison
-TODO: add images for comparison (against vanilla, etc.) also check how Entity Cull (arr) differs from another entity cull (tr7zw)
+TODO: add images for comparison (against vanilla, etc.) also check how Entity Cull (current) differs from the other Entity Cull (by tr7zw)

 ## Known Issues
 **VintageFix:**